Geodan/pg2b3dm/README.md

 $ ogr2ogr -f PostgreSQL pg:"host=localhost user=postgres password=postgres" -t_srs epsg:4979 7-480-624.gpkg lod22_3d
 ```

-When the terrain is not used, omit the -t_srs parameter (Dutch EPSG code EPSG:7415 will be used).
+When the terrain is not used, omit the -t_srs parameter (in this case the Dutch EPSG code EPSG:7415 of the input data will be used).

 - Convert to 3D Tiles using pg2b3dm

 ```
 $ pg2b3dm -h localhost -U postgres -c geom -d postgres -t lod22_3d -a identificatie
 ```
-- Load 3D Tiles in Cesium viewer, example result see https://geodan.github.io/pg2b3dm/sample_data/3dbag/tienhoven/
+- Load 3D Tiles in Cesium viewer, example result see https://geodan.github.io/pg2b3dm/sample_data/3dbag/sibbe/

 Older getting started documents: